-By way of background information, arc21 Joint Committee is a partnership of eleven Councils who have agreed, pursuant to Terms of Agreement dated July 2003, to collaborate in implementing the Waste Management Plan to develop an integrated network of regional waste management facilities which would be cost effective to the public.
+By way of background information, during the year arc21 Joint Committee was a partnership of eleven Councils who agreed, pursuant to Terms of Agreement dated July 2003, to collaborate in implementing the Waste Management Plan to develop an integrated network of regional waste management facilities which would be cost effective to the public.

-The principles outlined in the Terms of Agreement have been enhanced with a Supplementary Agreement which was approved by the Joint Committee on 9th October 2008.
+The principles outlined in the Terms of Agreement were enhanced with a Supplementary Agreement which was approved by the Joint Committee on 9th October 2008.

-arc21 was incorporated as a body corporate, pursuant to Section 19 of the Local Government Act (NI) 1972, on 13 February 2004.
+arc21 was initially incorporated as a body corporate, pursuant to Section 19 of the Local Government Act (NI) 1972, on 13 February 2004.